 - Problem-solving skills

 - Ability to adapt quickly

 - Communication skills

 - Strong technical skills

-The study was based on surveys of 2,529 hiring and human resources managers and 256 veterans employed in full-time positions across a variety of industries and company sizes.
+The study was based on surveys of 2,587 hiring managers and human resources managers and 231 U.S. veteran employees ages 18 and older.